-Other Load Groups considerations include:
+Other load groups considerations include:

-- a) The Load Group for an End-Consumer will be set by WELL based on the criteria set out in this Network Pricing Schedule. - b) There may be optional Load Groups some End-Consumers.
-A Trader may requested an optional Load Group in accordance with the requirements and criteria provided in this Network Pricing Schedule. - c) Where an End-Consumer requests a new connection or an upgrade to their existing connection that requires expenditure to connect to the network or to increase the capacity or security of a connection, WELL may apply non-standard charges other than those outlined in Appendix 1.
+- a) The load group for an end-consumer will be set by WELL based on the criteria set out in this Network Pricing Schedule. - b) There may be optional load groups for some end-consumers.
+A Trader may request an optional load group in accordance with the requirements and criteria provided in this Network Pricing Schedule. - c) Where an end-consumer requests a new connection or an upgrade to their existing connection that requires expenditure to connect to the network or to increase the capacity or security of a connection, WELL may apply non-standard charges other than those outlined in Appendix 1.
 Refer to Wellington Electricity's Customer Contributions Policy at www.welectricity.co.nz/disclosures/customer-contributions/ for this pricing information.
 The Customer Contribution Policy sets out how WELL calculates a customer's contribution towards a new connection.

-4.7 Time periods
+3.7 Time periods